pierky/arouteserver/README.rst

 ============
 |Documentation| |Build Status|

-A Python tool to automatically build (and test) configurations for BGP route servers.
+A Python tool to automatically build (and test) feature-rich configurations for BGP route servers.

 How it works
 ------------